xqdocker/ubuntu-nginx/SUPPORT.md

 ## How to release this repo

+* First: Change the version by VERSION file.

 ### Release this repo in git.

-* Step one: Change the git version in Makefile

-* Step two: Call release command to release in git.
+* Step one: Invoke release command to release in git.

   ```
   $ make git-release